 Have you been hit by a £79 fee for unwittingly using Amazon Prime?
 We've seen scores of complaints from confused shoppers whose accounts have been debited by Amazon without them knowing why.
 Here we show how to get your £79 back (or £7.99+ if you were on its pay-monthly plan).

 OK, so first things first... what exactly is Amazon Prime?
 Amazon's Prime* service gives users who sign up for it unlimited free one-day deliveries and access to its music and video streaming services.
-They can also borrow a Kindle book for free each month and get unlimited photo storage on the Amazon Cloud Drive.
+They can also borrow certain Kindle books for free and get unlimited photo storage on Amazon Drive, its cloud-based storage system.

 Prime's free if you sign up for a 30-day trial, but if you don't cancel during the trial period, it automatically enrolls you for a year and takes a £79 fee from your account, or pay-monthly, in which case it will take £7.99.
 How much it takes will depend on which option you chose when signing up for the trial.

 Why do some people not realise they’re signed up?
 Some users tell us they signed up for a 30-day trial and didn’t realise they needed to cancel during the trial to avoid the fee.